upf-gti/CGFrameworkStudent/README.md

 brew install cmake
 ```

-Once you have all required software go to the project folder and run this on a MacOs terminal:
+Once you have all required open a MacOS Terminal, go to the project folder and do this steps:
 ```console
 mkdir build && cd build
 cmake -G "Xcode" ..